alternativeweddinggroup/alternativeweddinggroup.github.io/_services/2-masterclasses.md

   link: /contact/
 ---

+Have specific ideas of how your day should go but feeling overwhelmed by the process?
+D.I.Y bride?
+Then book onto our next masterclass.

-Want to plan your own wedding but not sure where to start?
-Planning an alternative, quirky or cross cultural wedding day?
-Our interactive sessions provide you with all of the necessary information and tools needed to plan your perfect wedding.
-We will go through each step of wedding planning from engagement to check list for the night before the wedding.
+Our interactive sessions provide you with all of the necessary information and tools required to plan your perfect wedding.
+You will receive expert advice from the experts in wedding planning.
+You will be walked through every step of the wedding planning process from engagement announcements all the way through to night before the big day checklist.

 Learn how to create a realistic wedding budget, what mistakes not to make when booking a venue, how to find the perfect caterer, how to keep on top of all of your tasks and everything else you need to know.
-There is also a section focused specifically on cross cultural weddings, how to integrate cultural traditions and cultural sensitivities.
+With guest presentations and Q & A sessions with key suppliers, it is the perfect opportunity to ensure you understand the entire process.

 We will also provide you with a list of recommended suppliers tailored specifically to the type of wedding you are planning.

+We also have an additional consultancy session if you are planning an inter-racial or cross cultural wedding.
+Find out how best to integrate cultural traditions into your wedding, cultural sensitivities to be aware of and more

-Expect to receive guidance and material regarding marriage preparation, stress management, dealing with wedding fallouts and more.
-Upon completion of our master-class you will be fully equipped for the adventures ahead.
+Upon completion of our masterclass you will feel confident and adequately equipped to start the exciting adventure that is planning your wedding.

-If you book a master-class, you will receive a discount on wedding planning and coordination services.